-If you experience any problems with your UT Dallas account you may email firstname.lastname@example.org or call the UT Dallas Computer Help Desk at 972-883-2911.
+If you experience any issues with your UT Dallas account, contact the UT Dallas Office of Information Technology Help Desk: email@example.com or call 972-883-2911.

-Off-campus, out-of-state, and foreign instruction and activities are subject to state law and University policies and procedures regarding travel and risk-related activities.
+Off-campus, out-of-state, foreign instruction/travel, and course-related field trip activities are subject to state law and university policies and procedures regarding travel and risk-related activities.

-The University of Texas System and The University of Texas at Dallas have rules and regulations for the orderly and efficient conduct of their business.
+The University of Texas System (Regents' Rule 50101) and UT Dallas have rules and regulations for the orderly and efficient conduct of their business.
 It is the responsibility of each student and each student organization to be knowledgeable about the rules and regulations which govern student conduct and activities.
 General information on student conduct and discipline is contained in the Student Complaints Resources in the online UT Dallas Undergraduate Catalog, https://catalog.utdallas.edu/now/undergraduate/resources/student-complaints and the Graduate Catalog, https://catalog.utdallas.edu/now/graduate/resources/student-complaints.

-A student at the university neither loses the rights nor escapes the responsibilities of citizenship.
+A student at the University neither loses their rights nor escapes the responsibilities of citizenship.
 He or she is expected to obey federal, state, and local laws as well as the Regents' Rules, university regulations, and administrative rules.
-Students are subject to discipline for violating the standards of conduct whether such conduct takes place on or off campus, or whether civil or criminal penalties are also imposed for such conduct.
+Students are subject to discipline for violating its standards of conduct whether such conduct takes place on or off campus, or whether civil or criminal penalties are also imposed for such conduct.

 The faculty expects from its students a high level of responsibility and academic honesty.
-Because the value of an academic degree depends upon the absolute integrity of the work done by the student for that degree, it is imperative that a student demonstrate a high standard of individual honor in his or her scholastic work.
+Because the value of an academic degree depends upon the absolute integrity of the work done by the student for that degree, it is imperative that a student demonstrates a high standard of individual honor in his or her scholastic work.
 See https://www.utdallas.edu/conduct/integrity/.

 It is the policy of UT Dallas to adhere to the requirements of the United States Copyright Law of 1976, as amended, (Title 17, United States Code), including ensuring that the restrictions that apply to the reproduction of software are adhered to and that the bounds of copying permissible under the fair use doctrine are not exceeded.
 Copying, displaying, reproducing, or distributing copyrighted material may infringe upon the copyright owner's rights.
 Unauthorized distribution of copyrighted material, including unauthorized peer-to-peer file sharing, may subject students to appropriate disciplinary action as well as civil and criminal penalties.
 Usage of such material is only appropriate when that usage constitutes "fair use" under the Copyright Act.
 For more information about the fair use exemption, see http://guides.lib.utexas.edu/copyright/fairuse.
 As a UT Dallas student, you are required to follow UT Dallas' copyright policy (UTDPP1043 at https://policy.utdallas.edu/utdpp1043) and the UT System's policy, UTS107 at https://www.utsystem.edu/board-of-regents/policy-library/policies/uts107-use-copyrighted-materials.